ofiwg/libfabric/man/fi_endpoint.3.md

   the source endpoint is also considered a destination endpoint.
 This is the default completion mode for such operations.

+*FI_MULTICAST*
+: Indicates that data transfers will target multicast addresses by default.
+  Any fi_addr_t passed into a data transfer operation will be treated as a multicast address.

 # NOTES

 Users should call fi_close to release all resources allocated to the